timg456789/EtherTransfer/README.md

 ### Transfer

     npm run transfer-ether --
-        --from // private key of sender
-        --to // private key of recipient
+        --from // private key of sender defaults to process.env.ether_private_key --to // private key of recipient defaults to process.env.ether_private_key_2 --password // an arbitrary password to encrypt the accounts involved in the transfer to disk --repeat-password
-        --password // an arbitrary password to encrypt the accounts involved in the transfer to disk --amount // amount in wei or "ALL" without quotes for the entire balance --path // full path to a plain-text file on disk to be included as data
+        --amount // amount in wei or "ALL" without quotes for the entire balance --path // optional full path to a plain-text file on disk to be included as data

 ### Decrypt Wallet